MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 #### ROWTERMINATOR = 'row_terminator'

-*ROW TERMINATOR* only applies to CSV.
+*ROWTERMINATOR* only applies to CSV.
 Specifies the row terminator that is used in the CSV file.
 The row terminator can be specified using hexadecimal notation.
 The row terminator can be multi-character.
-Default terminators for PARSER_VERSION = '1.0' are \r\n, \n and \r.
-Default terminators for PARSER_VERSION = '2.0' are \r\n and \n.
+Default terminators for PARSER_VERSION = '1.0' are `\r\n`, `\n`, and `\r`.
+Default terminators for PARSER_VERSION = '2.0' are `\r\n` and `\n`.

 The COPY command prefixes the `\r` character when specifying `\n` (newline) resulting in `\r\n`.
 To specify only the `\n` character, use hexadecimal notation (`0x0A`).
 When specifying multi-character row terminators in hexadecimal, don't specify 0x between each character.

-Extended ASCII and multi-byte characters and aren't supported with UTF-8 for ROW TERMINATOR.
+Extended ASCII and multi-byte characters and aren't supported with UTF-8 for ROWTERMINATOR.

 #### *FIRSTROW = First_row_int*